Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees

-We can now process the cuts in increasing order of costs: most useful cuts come first, less useful cuts come later.
-This is equivalent to repeatedly setting the threshold $\CostUpper$ and restricting our attention to the set $\Partitions_\CostUpper$.
-Increasing the order $\CostUpper$ enables us to discover a whole hierarchy of substructures: for a small order, we can only distinguish between coarse structures (such as extroverts and introverts), while for a larger order we include cuts that further separate them into more fine-grained structures.
+We now process the cuts in increasing order of costs: most useful cuts come first, and less useful cuts come later.
+This approach is equivalent to repeatedly setting the threshold $\CostUpper$ and restricting our attention to the set $\Partitions_\CostUpper$.
+Increasing the order $\CostUpper$ enables us to discover a hierarchy of substructures.
+For a small order, we can only distinguish between coarse structures (such as extroverts and introverts), while for a larger order, we include cuts that further separate them into more fine-grained structures.
 For any given $\CostUpper$, we need to find an orientation of the cuts in $\Partitions_\CostUpper$ that ``points towards a cluster'', as formalized in Definition~\ref{eq:consistency_cond}.
-Concretely, we need to set the agreement parameter $a$, and invoke an algorithm that discovers consistent orientations of all orders of cuts.
-Once we have found consistent orientations, we need to post process them to a final output.
-This output could consist of a description of all mindsets in terms of the typical way of answering questions, it could be a hard clustering of the persons, or even a soft hierarchical clustering.
-We will introduce the algorithm and all these notions later.
+Concretely, we need to set the agreement parameter $a$ and invoke an algorithm that discovers consistent orientations of all orders of cuts.
+Once we have found consistent orientations, we need to post-process them to the final output.
+This output could consist of a description of all mindsets in terms of the typical way of answering questions; it could be a hard clustering of the persons or a soft hierarchical clustering.
+We will introduce the algorithm and all these notions in the next section.

-We summarize the tangle approach to clustering as follows.
-We are given a set of initial cuts~$\Partitions$ of the dataset.
-These cuts might come naturally from the application as in the questionnaire setting; in other settings we might need to construct them in a pre-processing step.
-We then look for tangles, of all orders up to a chosen threshold $\CostUpper_\text{max}$, that is, consistent orientations according to Eq.~\eqref{eq:consistency_cond}.
-Each such consistent orientation corresponds to a (soft) cluster, indicating the cluster center.
-By fixing the parameter $\CostUpper$ in the end, we can control the granularity of the clusters of the final output or if desired generate a hierarchical clustering. \\